The five star Meliá Ho Tram Beach is a luxury beachfront resort on Vietnam’s southern coast, about 1.5 hours from Ho Chi Minh City.

 A day trip to the resort town of Vung Tau, about an hour south, is also worth considering.
 Meliá’s guests services staff can arrange a taxi for four or five hours, quoting an agreed price with the driver.

-For adventurers and explorers, the Phuoc Buu Nature Reserve and Binh Chau Hot Springs are just 10 minutes drive from Meliá’ Ho Tram.
+For adventurers and explorers, the Phuoc Buu Nature Reserve is just 10 minutes drive from Meliá’ Ho Tram.

 The YHI Spa – located between the main reception and the main tower – has 10 treatment rooms, two of them double rooms with jacuzzis.
 There’s also a sauna and steam bath and open-air relaxation areas.
-There are a range of full body treatments, facials and scrubs available.
+There are a range of full body treatments available for the mind and body.
 When making a reservation you’ll be guided through a menu of options, including various types of scented oils for your massage, from lavender and rose petal to more masculine woody scents.
 It’s an hour well spent when there’s nothing else to do.

 Cleanliness: it’s probably the most important word when it comes to hospitality these days.
 And Meliá Ho Tram scores top marks on this front.
 The room was always well maintained with housekeepers changing the towels daily and restocking toiletries and other amenities.
 The pool and bar area was regularly cleaned and the YHI was spotless.
 Since the coronavirus pandemic, Meliá has ramped up its hygiene playbook.
 A range of new measures have been introduced, including more intensive cleaning of public spaces and new processes to guarantee adequate social distancing.
 Worried guests can even buy a COVID-19 amenities kit that includes a mask, gloves and hydro-alcoholic gel.

-Melia has a shuttle bus that runs from the Kana Cafe in Ho Chi Minh City (74 Nguyen Co Thach St in District 2) to the resort at Ho Tram Beach.
-It leaves twice a day (2pm and 8pm) and takes just over an hour.
-(The cafe has nothing do with the shuttle – it’s just the designated drop off and collection point.)
+Melia has a shuttle bus that runs from Ho Chi Minh City to the resort at Ho Tram Beach twice a day (2pm and 8pm).
 The shuttle service was complimentary with our booking, although I’ve seen some reviews where people said they had to pay.
 If you’re a guest at the resort you shouldn’t have to pay for the shuttle.
 While at the resort, taxis will your best friend – it’s the only way to get anywhere.
-Ask guest services to arrange a taxi for you if you want to explore the Ho Tram strip, or places further afield like Vũng Tàu.
+Ask guest services to arrange a taxi for you if you want to explore the Ho Tram strip, or places further afield like Vung Tau.
 Forget about hiring a private car – they’ll end up booking you a taxi anyway.

 We had an early morning flight so settled our bill the night before.
 It turns out the coffee pods in our room were not complimentary after all, but they kindly waived the charge anyway.
-(They really should put a notice on those things.)
+(They really should put a notice on those pods.)
 When we left at 5am, the golf buggy was waiting to take us to our taxi at the front reception.
-And as a nice touch, we were given a breakfast box that included pastries, tiny sandwiches and bottled water.
+And as a nice touch, we were given a breakfast box that included tiny sandwiches, pastries and bottled water.

-We booked a seven-night deal for two through Luxury Escapes and was incredibly impressed both in terms of the value for money and the levels of service across the resort.
+I booked a seven-night deal for two through Luxury Escapes and was incredibly impressed both in terms of the value for money and the standard of the resort.
 The package deal also included a complimentary spa treatment and cocktail each night.
 As a side note, if you want to avoid bill shock when checking out, be aware that drinks at the Breeza Bar tend to cost a little bit more than you’d pay in other parts of Vietnam.

 Pros: If you like being pampered, you’ll love Meliá Ho Tram Beach Resort.
 It’s modern, sophisticated and luxurious.